Steven Armes: Career and research

 His research focuses on the synthesis and application of polymers – long-chain molecules formed from many repeating units known as monomers.
 In particular, Steven's research group has developed new ways to make water-soluble or water-dispersible polymers based on methacrylic monomers.

-A powerful approach is to use polymerisation-induced self-assembly (PISA).
+A powerful approach is to use polymerization-induced self-assembly (PISA).
 For example, a water-insoluble polymer can be grown from one end of a water-soluble polymer in aqueous solution.
 The growing hydrophobic chain leads to in situ self-assembly, forming copolymer nanoparticles of tuneable size and shape.
 These nanoparticles have a wide range of potential applications, including as a long-term storage medium for stem cells, viscosity modifiers, novel microcapsules and nanoparticle lubricants.

-His other research interests include designing novel biocompatible copolymer gels and vesicles and developing microscopic nanocomposite particles, which have applications in paints and antireflective coatings.
-Steven also has a fruitful collaboration with space scientists based in the United Kingdom, Germany and the United States, for whom he designs synthetic mimics to aid our understanding the behaviour of micrometeorites travelling at hypervelocities in outer space.
+His other research interests include designing novel biocompatible copolymer gels and vesicles and developing microscopic nanocomposite particles, which have applications in paints and anti-reflective coatings.
+Steven also has a fruitful collaboration with space scientists based in the United Kingdom, Germany, and the United States, for whom he designs synthetic mimics to aid our understanding the behaviour of micrometeorites travelling at hypervelocities in outer space.
 Armes has developed robust new synthetic routes to controlled-structure water-soluble polymers.
 He optimised the living radical polymerisation of hydrophilic methacrylates, discovered a new class of 'schizophrenic' diblock copolymers whose amphiphilicity can be switched on or off, and has designed a range of novel biocompatible block copolymer gels and vesicles.
 His work on water-borne polymer colloids has led to novel shell cross-linked micelles and nanocomposite particles, with applications in paints, anti-reflective coatings and as stimulus-responsive Pickering emulsifiers.